reidmajka/dsc-phase-1-project-RM/README.md

 - `Model`, or the products provided by the above `Make` companies
 - `Location` to determine groupings of crashes throughout the United States

+the data was saved as follows:
+- Location: given the long run-time of location data, a separate file was saved under the data folder as `test_geodata2.csv`
+- the rest of the data was saved as `data_cleaned.csv`

 ## Results